osma22/Document-Auto-Rename-Sort-v4/README.md

-# AI Document Automation System
+# AI Document Automation System using N8N

 An AI-powered document processing workflow that automatically watches a Google Drive HOLD folder, extracts data from scanned PDFs using OCR and AI, renames files intelligently, organizes them into the correct folders, and sends confirmation email notifications.